Skip to main content

 Understanding Growth Hormone Secretagogues

-A significant class of peptides includes growth hormone secretagogues (GHSs), which stimulate the body’s natural production of (GH).
+A significant class of peptides includes growth hormone secretagogues (GHSs), which stimulate the body’s natural production of growth hormone (GH).
 Unlike exogenous GH administration, GHSs work by signaling the pituitary gland to release its own stored GH.
 This mechanism can lead to more physiological release patterns.

 • Sermorelin ∞ This peptide is a synthetic analog of growth hormone-releasing hormone (GHRH).
 It acts on the pituitary to stimulate GH secretion.
 Its effects include improved body composition, enhanced sleep quality, and support for tissue repair.